Guest post: Lessons learned from five years of extreme weather ‘rapid attribution’

 However, a warming climate means that types of events with historically very large return periods are being seen more frequently.
 This means that infrastructure that has been designed for the past climate may be overwhelmed more than expected.

 To compute how much the likelihood of the event has changed over the period with observations, we fit these to a mathematical function called an “extreme value distribution” that changes with global warming.
-This gives the change in probability and severity for an event as observed because of global warming.
+This gives the change in probability and severity for an event as observed due to all influences, including global warming.

 Observations alone cannot be used to link – or “attribute” – a trend in extreme events to global warming (or natural influences on the climate).
 For this, we need climate models.